catalyst-fp7/documents/interoperability/interoperability.md

 # Glossary

 CI tool
-: Any tool that can be used to enhance collective intelligence, whether or not it is in any way related to this ecosystem.
+: Any tool that can be used to enhance Collective Intelligence, whether or not it is in any way related to this ecosystem.

 Catalyst CI platform
 : The main platforms from the technical partners of the Catalyst consortium which allow participants to collectively manipulate Concept maps.